sebasvaldezc/sebasvaldezc/README.md

 <h2 align="center">Hi there 👋</h2>

-**sebasvaldezc/sebasvaldezc** is a ✨ cybersecurity student ✨ who enjoys constanlty learning 💻 programming languages to become a future 🚀 full software engineer, with a 📈 digital marketing background.
+**sebasvaldezc/sebasvaldezc** is a ✨ cybersecurity student ✨ who enjoys constanlty learning 💻 programming languages to become a future 🚀 full software engineer, with a  strong 📈 digital marketing background.

 Here are some ideas to get you started: